Agentic AI Security Reference Architecture (AAI-S RA)

 ASI08 Cascading FailuresControl + ObservabilityStep-up gates (CSA ATF); pairwise/triadic baselines; graph-walk anomaly detection; stop-mesh-vs-isolate doctrine (Multi-Agent Runtime Security)

-ASI10 Rogue AgentsIdentity + ObservabilityBehavioral drift detection; Okta Agent Discovery; kill switch
+ASI10 Rogue AgentsIdentity + ObservabilityBehavioral drift detection; Okta Agent Discovery; distributed kill switch

 Trade-offs